oroinc/documentation/commerce/cloud/maintenance/basic_use.rst

     Options:
           --log=LOG         Log to file
+          --keep-source     Causes the media sources be kept, otherwise asks to delete after copying to destination.
           --force           Causes the media source directory content be physically moved to destination.
       -h, --help            Display this help message
       -q, --quiet           Do not output any message